biolab/covid19-landing-page/README.md

 # covid19-landing-page
-The source for the landing page of the [Slovenian National Research about Prevailence of COVID-19 Infections](https://covid19.biolab.si).
+The source for the landing page of the [Slovenian National Research about Prevalence of COVID-19 Infections](https://covid19.biolab.si).